Guidelines for Co-Hosting an SPI Course

 A requesting agency may co-host any of SPI’s courses.
 A minimum of twenty-five (25) participants are required to guarantee a training course will proceed as scheduled.
 Regarding course attendance, the co-host may earn one (1) free seat with 30-34 paid registrations and one (1) additional tuition-free seat for multiples of 5 additional paid registrations up to 40, as exampled below:

-A co-hosting agency may earn up to two (2) additional tuition-free seats in an SPI training course by agreeing to provide a Course Coordinator and/or transportation assistance to course instructional staff as specified below:
+A co-hosting agency may earn up to three (3) additional tuition-free seats in a SPI training course by agreeing to the following:

 Administration Assistance (one additional free seat)

-A co-hosting agency may earn up to one (1) additional tuition-free seat in any SPI training course by agreeing to provide a course coordinator to perform the responsibilities listed below:
+A co-hosting agency may earn one (1) tuition-free seat in any SPI training course by agreeing to provide a course coordinator to perform the responsibilities listed below:

 RESPONSIBILITIES OF SPI AND HOSTING AGENCY